allmaps/allmaps/packages/render/README.md

 ### `WarpedMap#setResourceMask(resourceMask)`

-Update the resourceMask loaded from a georeferenced map to a new mask.
+Update the resource mask loaded from a georeferenced map to a new mask.

 ###### Parameters